rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 	Binds the port number ``usOwnPort`` to this socket.
 Returns 0 on success or < 0 on error.

-.. cpp:function:: int CSocket::Connect (CIPAddress &rForeignIP, u16 usForeignPort)
+.. cpp:function:: int CSocket::Connect (const CIPAddress &rForeignIP, u16 usForeignPort)

 	Connects to a foreign host/port (TCP) or setup a foreign host/port address (UDP). ``rForeignIP`` is the IP address of the host to be connected. ``usForeignPort`` is the number of the port to be connected.
 Returns 0 on success or < 0 on error.